nlamonaco86/repairTracker/README.md

 FUTURE UPDATES:
 - Improved Customer Portal and front-end functions to view more data.
 - Assign different repairs to different Techs, and restrict access to repair orders assigned to them
-- Marking an order paid will take in the price paid and log it for daily/weekly/yearly totals and averages
+- Financial graphs for daily/weekly/monthly/etc. payment totals

 ## Table of Contents